 - Use the telephone for emergencies only

-- The University Department of Public Safety (DPS) will issue information on the chemical emergency
+- The University Police Department (UPD) will issue information on the chemical emergency

 STEPS FOR EVACUATION